-The overseas company bears all landed costs, including transportation charges, import duty and taxes levied on the goods by the Belgium Customs Authorities.
+The overseas company bears all landed costs, including transportation charges, import duty and taxes levied on the goods by the Belgian Customs Authorities.

 B. How import duty and taxes are charged in Belgium ?

-The freight forwarder or carrier pays in advance the duty and taxes to Belgium Customs, and returns an invoice corresponding to the taxes prepaid to the shipper.
+The freight forwarder or carrier pays in advance the duty and taxes to the Belgian Customs and returns to the shipper an invoice corresponding to import taxes prepaid.

-C. Can my company reclaim import VAT for DDP shipment to Belgium ?
+C. Can my company reclaim import VAT on a DDP shipment to Belgium ?